google/iconvg/spec/iconvg-spec.md

   followed by a natural number `FeaturesNeeded`.
 The jump is taken unless the rasterizer provides all of those features.
 See "Feature Detection" below.
 - Opcode `0x3A` is a Level Of Detail Jump (LODJump).
-The `JumpCount` is followed by two floating point numbers, `LOD0` and `LOD1`.
+The `JumpCount` is followed by two coordinate numbers, `LOD0` and `LOD1`.
 The jump is taken unless the rasterization's height in pixels `H` satisfies both `(LOD0 <= H)` and `(H < LOD1)`.